 And that’s all your sightseeing for your time in Paris on our European itinerary!
 For more detailed inspiration for your time in Paris, see our itinerary for 3 days in Paris and 2 days in Paris, which should give you lots more ideas.

 For your visit in Paris, we recommend either the Paris Pass, or the Paris Museum Pass.
-The former includes a number of activities like the hop on hop off bus tour, Seine River cruise, and public transport, as well as all the museums and sights included on the Paris Museum Pass.
+The former includes a number of activities like the hop on hop off bus tour, guided Eiffel Tower climb, and Seine River cruise, as well as all the museums and sights included on the Paris Museum Pass.
 These both include most of the attractions we’ve listed, including Versailles.

 Again, for those of you who enjoy walking tours, we recommend Take Walks and Context.
 The former offer small group walking tours, whilst the latter primarily focus on private tours.
 We’ve taken tours with both companies in cities around the world and are always happy to recommend them.